Let’s be honest. Pie crust can be a tricky little devil.

 Using a pastry brush or your fingers run some water around the edge of the crust where it overhangs the pie plate.
 You want it to be slightly sticky but not outright wet.
 Transfer the top dough using the same rolling pin method as above.
 Gently line up the dough so it matches the edges of the bottom crust.

-Crimp the dough gently with your fingers to seal them together.
+Crimp the dough gently with your fingers to seal the crusts together.

-Pick up a small section of the edge of the dough and tuck in under itself.
+Pick up a small section of the edge of the dough and tuck it under itself.
 Tuck the entire edge one small section at a time.